AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By State

-While the Toyota RAV4 dominated the Northeast, the Ford F-Series was the most popular car in the South and Midwest.
-Altogether, Toyotas were the No. 1 cars in 15 states, compared to 14 states for the Ford F-Series.2 The Tesla Model Y electric vehicle was only No. 1 in one state: California.
+While there was no single most popular car in the Northeast, the Ford F-Series was the most popular car in the South and Midwest.
+Altogether, the Ford F-Series made up the No. 1 cars in 24 states, compared to eight states for the Chevrolet Silverado.2 The Tesla Model Y electric vehicle was No. 1 in four states, including California.

 StateBest-selling car in 2022